mailnode/api/source/index.html.md

   -H "Authorization: Basic yourKey"
 ```

-MailNode uses Authorization credentials to allow access to the API.
+MailNode uses Basic Authorization credentials to allow access to the API.

 MailNode expects for the Authorization credentials to be included in all API requests to the server in a header that looks like the following:

-`Authorization: Basic yourKey`
+`curl -u your@email:yourpassword "http://api.mailnode.io"`

 # Campaigns